 Solution

-Power systems use transformers to:
+Power transmission systems use transformers to optimize efficiency by:

-- Step up voltage at generating stations.
+- Stepping up the voltage at power generation stations.

-Q4: Why Do Wires Get Hot?
+Q4: Why Do Electrical Wires Heat Up During Operation?

 Explanation